perseas/Pyrseas/docs/overview.rst

 The Pyrseas version control tools are not designed to be the ultimate SQL database version control solution.
-Instead, they are aimed at assisting two or more developers or DbAs in sharing changes to the underlying database as they implement a database application.
+Instead, they are aimed at assisting two or more developers or DBAs in sharing changes to the underlying database as they implement a database application.
 The sharing can occur through a centralized or distributed VCS.
-The Pyrseas tools may even be used by a single DbA in conjunction with a distributed VCS to quickly explore alternative designs.
+The Pyrseas tools may even be used by a single DBA in conjunction with a distributed VCS to quickly explore alternative designs.
 The tools can also help to share changes with a conventional QA team, but may require additional controls for final releases and production